Documentation

 F0 – 39.9Failing

 Confidence tells you how much verifiable data supports the rating.
-High (80–100%) means extensive evidence; Low (<50%) means the score may shift as new data arrives.
+High means extensive evidence; Medium means adequate evidence with some gaps; Low means the score may shift as new data arrives.

 Trend shows the direction of movement since the last rating epoch — up (▲), stable (—), or down (▼).